 They spread rapidly in Italy and beyond; but before Francis’ generation passed, the order was torn by the strife Cardinal Ugolino introduced.
 No other monastic order can show anything like long conflict within its own membership over a question of principle.
 The dispute had a unique place in the theological debates of the Middle Ages.

 In 1217, the order began sending missionaries beyond Italy.
 Elias, a former mattress-maker in Assisi and one of Ugolino’s lackeys, led a band of missionaries to Syria.
-Others went to Germany, Hungary, France, Spain & England.
-The Franciscans proved to be courageous & entrepreneurial agents for the Gospel.
+Others went to Germany, Hungary, France, Spain and England.
+The Franciscans proved to be courageous and entrepreneurial agents for the Gospel.
 They went south to Morocco and east as far as China.
 They accompanied Columbus on his 2nd journey to the New World and were active in early American missions from Florida to California, from Canada to the Gulf of Mexico.

 In light of the way the order was stolen out from under Francis’ leadership during his own lifetime, it’s a wonder they continued to be known as the Franciscans; they ought to have been called the Ugolinoians.

-Francis want to include all classes of people, men and women, married and unmarried.
+Francis wanted to include all classes of people, men and women, married and unmarried.
 His object was to put within the reach of lay-people the higher practice of virtue and godliness it was thought only sequestered monks or nuns could attain.

 Historians wonder where Francis got his idea for his attempt to take the rigid formalism of the church of the Middle Ages back to more of a New Testament practice.
 Chances are good he took his example from the Waldenses, also called the Poor Men of Lyons, a group well known in Northern Italy in Francis’ day.

-Following Francis’ death, throughout the rest of the 13th C, the Franciscans were split into 2 groups; those who clung to his original vision and Rule and the stricter sect loyal to Cardinal Ugolino.
+Following Francis’ death, throughout the rest of the 13th C, the Franciscans were split into two groups; those who clung to his original vision and Rule and the stricter sect loyal to Cardinal Ugolino.
 The contest became so bitter that at times it fell to bloodshed.
 Eventually the pro-papal party prevailed.

-We’ll see what became of the Franciscans later as we follow the history of the Christian Church.
+We’ll see what became of the Franciscans later.
 Suffice it to say, Francis would not approve of what became of his brotherhood.
+No he would NOT!

-As early as the 10th C, reformers had called for a return to the poverty & simplicity of the early church.
-The life and example of the Apostles was regarded as the norm and when modern bishops were held up to that example, it was clear something unusual had happened; bishops in their religious finery stood markedly higher than the Apostles in terms of worldly power & wealth.
+As early as the 10th C, reformers had called for a return to the poverty and simplicity of the early church.
+The life and example of the Apostles was regarded as the norm and when modern bishops were held up to that example, it was clear something unusual had happened; bishops in their religious finery stood markedly higher than the Apostles in terms of worldly power and wealth.

 Now, imagine you’re a commoner at church one Sunday.
-You’ve just been told by some lower priest that God wants every bit of money you can give.
+You’ve just been told by some priest God wants every bit of money you can give.
 How God NEEDS your money!
 Then in walks the Cardinal with his jewel-encrusted cape, his mitre and that priceless crozier in his hand.

 In the earlier centuries of the Church, calls for reform were dealt with by channeling them into internal reform movements that directed attention away from the upper hierarchy to a more personal desire for reform that ended up in increased devotion.
 That’s what many of the monastic orders were.
-But by the 12th & 13th Centuries things began to change.
+But by the 12th and 13th Centuries things began to change.
 Many of the lesser clergy began to speak out against the abuses of the Church.
 When they did they often entered the ranks of what were called “heretics.”

 Francis adopted a radical devotion to poverty as a way to confront the blatant greed of the Church.
 His example spread like wild-fire precisely because it was so obvious to everyone how far off the Church had gotten.
 And it explains why Ugolino felt obligated to bring the order back in line by bringing it under the control of the Pope.
-While outwardly commending their order’s devotion to poverty, he installed policies that made the order dependent on their land holdings & property.
-It’s hard to criticize the wealth of “The Church,” when you’re part of that church and possess a good measure of that wealth yourself.
+While outwardly commending their order’s devotion to poverty, he installed policies that made the order dependent on their land holdings and property.
+It’s hard to criticize the wealth of “The Church,” when you’re part of that church and possess a good measure of that wealth.

 Some were wise to Ugolino’s ways and went further by staying true to Francis’ original vision and commitment to poverty.
 Because they refused to knuckle under to his rule, they were declared heretical.
 And as heretics, they were treated with a brutality no one can reconcile with the Gospel of Grace. à But that, is for a later episode.